 i.
-NOFA Informational Meeting: The RDA will host an in-person informational meeting to provide an overview of the NOFA application, requirements, and selection process.
+NOFA Informational Meeting: The RDA will host a virtual informational meeting to provide an overview of the NOFA application, requirements, and selection process.
 The meeting will offer an opportunity for prospective applicants to ask questions about the NOFA.
 Meeting details are as follows: